mdsufz/OrtSuite/README.md

 create_project -out $work_dir -db $database
 ```

-Run the relaxed_search step, using only 2 cores to run, an identity cutoff of 80% and using as input the OrthoFinder results present in the folder indicated in the variable ```$ortho```.
+Run the relaxed_search step, using only 2 cores to run, an identity cutoff of 50% and using as input the OrthoFinder results present in the folder indicated in the variable ```$orthof```.

-80% identity cutoff means that all the pair of sequences with an identity percent less than 50 are discarded.
+50% identity cutoff means that all the pair of sequences with an identity percent less than 50 are discarded.

 ```bash
 relaxed_search -wd $work_dir -of $orthof -t 2 -ident 50